Home

 Mellotrons used:

-Their next (and to date, last) non-compilation release was 2002's One Night I Had a Frightful Dream (subtitled 'A Tribute to H.P.
-Lovecraft'), gestated over a 14-year period (!).
-Lovecraft is an ever-present influence on the band, and unlike many 'tribute to...' albums, parts of this actually conjure up visions of the Master Of Macabre's work, particularly the haunting The Shadow Over Innsmouth, complete with recorded whale song, and the grinding The Ancient Track.
-Believe me, this isn't an album to sing along to, and not just because there are very few vocal tracks; this is dark and dissonant, and a welcome change after reviewing piles of modern rock and neo-prog albums, thank you very much.
-Someone (Chrisph again?) tackles the Mellotron, although I don't think it's 'Tron strings underlying the synth on opener Supernatural Horror In Literature, but those are most definitely 'Tron cellos (plus strings) on The Ancient Track, with more strings on At The Mountains Of Madness.
+Their next non-compilation release was 2002's One Night I Had a Frightful Dream (subtitled 'A Tribute to H.P.
+Lovecraft'), gestated over a fourteen-year period (!).
+Lovecraft is an ever-present influence on the band and, unlike many 'tribute to...' albums, parts of this actually conjure up visions of the Master Of Macabre's work, particularly the haunting The Shadow Over Innsmouth, complete with recorded whale song and the grinding The Ancient Track.
+Believe me, this isn't an album to sing along to and not just because there are very few vocal tracks; this is dark, dissonant and a welcome change after reviewing piles of modern rock and neo-prog albums, thank you very much.
+Someone (Chrisph again?) tackles the Mellotron, although I don't think it's Mellotron strings underlying the synth on opener Supernatural Horror In Literature, but those are most definitely Mellotron flutes and cellos (plus strings) on The Ancient Track, with more strings on At The Mountains Of Madness.
+Music for scaring small children, then, with a bit of Mellotron.
+Buy them for a change of scenery.

 See: The Smell of Incense